-The default setting for branch weight is 1.
-With this setting, the probability of being rendered is the same for all branches.
+The default setting for branches weight is 1.
+With this, the probability of being rendered is the same for all branches.

 If you set n as weight, the software acts as if this branch had been duplicated n times.

-Example: You have three branches: a has the weight 1, b the weight 2, c the weight 3.
-Now the software randomly gets one branch out of 6: 1*a, 2*b, 3*c.
+Example: You have three branches: a has weight 1, b weight 2, c weight 3.
+Now the software randomly selects one branch out of 6: 1*a + 2*b + 3*c.

-If you set 0 (or a negative number) as a weight, the branch will not be rendered (the branch icon turns red).
+If you set weight to 0 or a negative number, the branch will not be rendered (its branch icon turns red).

-When you click on the Branching Symbol you open the settings of the branching in the right panel, where you can define the mode of processing the associated branches:
+Click on the Branching Symbol to open the settings of the branching in the right panel, where you can define the mode of processing the associated branches:

 - first: The first valid branch will be chosen.